tahoma/CMPE_188-Crime_Predictors/README.md

 # CMPE_188-Crime_Predictors
-SJSU Spring 2017 CMPE 188 Project repository for the Crime Predictors team
+SJSU Spring 2017 CMPE 188 Project repository for the Crime Predictors team (the best team :D)

 Our initial dataset can be retrieved from this link: <https://data.sfgov.org/api/views/tmnf-yvry/rows.csv?accessType=DOWNLOAD>.